uOttawa-IT-Research-teaching/machinelearning/README.md

 In each notebook you will see a short description of the training material, the learning objectives and the average time to complete, the necessary tools and documents you will need to complete the training, RDM best practices, and the step-by-step training content.

-This Series began with four core Tutorials:
-*

-This initiative plans to produce seminar and workshop materials covering six new topics, aligning with the DMP Assistant Data Management Plan framework to illustrate AI and ML techniques and modeling while enhancing existing content.
+This Series began with four core Tutorials.
+We will continue to produce seminar and workshop materials covering six new topics, aligning with the DMP Assistant Data Management Plan framework to illustrate AI and ML techniques and modeling.
 These tutorials will guide learners through the process of accessing and cleaning open data for AI and ML model implementation, each session focusing on a new AI or ML model and highlighting both its advantages and limitations alongside RDM best practices throughout the research data life cycle.

 ## Index to the Tutorials